alex-lpnu/lpnu_devops_course/lab_5/README.md

    2. App could not automitically create logs directory.
 I created it manually.

    After these manipulations tests passes and all the web pages works fine.
+1. Add Dockerfiles's for app and unit tests, create Makefile for deploying.